 To perform "One Star Align," press MENU button, scroll down to "Align", select "One Star Align" and press ENTER.
 The screen will display a list of bright objects for you to select from.
-Select an object using ▲ or ▼ key.
+Select an object using $\blacktriangle$ or $\blacktriangledown$ key.
 Then press ENTER.
 After the mount slews to the target, use the arrow keys to center it in your eyepiece.
 Then press ENTER.
+(More align details in 5.6)

 An alternate way is to perform "Sync to Target."
 Press the MENU button, select "Select and Slew" and press ENTER.
-Browse over the catalogs and select an object, such as "Stars" \(\to "Named stars"\), and press ENTER.
-After the mount slews to the star, press the MENU button, scroll down to "Sync.
+Browse over the catalogs and select an object, such as "Stars" $\rightarrow$ "Named stars" $\rightarrow$ 140 (Polaris), and press ENTER.
+After the mount slews to Polaris, press the MENU button, scroll down to "Sync.
 To Target", follow the on-screen instruction to center Polaris and press ENTER.
-You may a use the number key to change the slewing speed to make the centering procedure easier.
+You may need to use the number keys to change the slewing speed to make the centering procedure easier.

-4.4.
+4.3.3.
 Go to the Moon and Other Stars